Federal officials are investigating the death of a co-pilot who exited a plane in mid-air in North Carolina - KTVZ

 By Tina Burnside and Paradise Afshar, CNN

-The body of a man who got off an aircraft mid-flight during an emergency landing Friday near Raleigh, North Carolina, has been recovered, authorities say.
+The body of a man who got off an aircraft mid-flight during an emergency landing Friday near Raleigh, North Carolina, has been recovered, authorities said.

 Around 2:40 p.m.
 ET, a twin-engine CASA CN-212 Aviocar landed in the grass at Raleigh-Durham International Airport, the Federal Aviation Administration told CNN in a statement.